dfki-ric-underactuated-lab/torque_limited_simple_pendulum/sw/python/controllers/iLQR/README.md

     controller.set_goal(goal=[np.pi, 0])

-which initializes the const funciton derivatives inside the controller for the specified goal.
+which initializes the cost function derivatives inside the controller for the specified goal.

 It is possible to either load an initial guess for the trajectory from a csv file by using